How to Make Pumpkin Puree

 Every time I make a batch, I have to stop myself from adding it to everything from beverages to desserts and savory dishes!
 In the recipe below, you’ll also find the perfect spice mix to turn this puree into the ultimate pie filling ingredient.

-It’s literally cooked pumpkin mashed until it’s smooth.
-I like roasting mine because it reduces the moisture content and creates more flavorful, thick puree.
+It’s literally baked pumpkin then mashed using a food processor or potato masher until it’s smooth.
+I like roasting mine because it reduces the moisture content and creates a more flavorful, thick puree.

 Is the canned version and puree the same thing?